GodOfKebab/tls-cert-generator/README.md

 You can pull and run the prebuilt image without cloning the repo:

-Known issues: Dockerized method is not good at detecting the interfaces of your system (only matters if you run the commands like all, etc.).
+Known issues: Dockerized method is not good at detecting the interfaces of your host system (only matters if you run the commands like all, etc.).

 ```bash
 docker run --rm \